CocoaPods/pod-template/README.md

 An opinionated template for Swift and Objective-C frameworks with the following features:

 - Prompt-based project generation
-- Support for CocoaPods, Carthage and Swift Package Manager
+- Support for CocoaPods, Carthage and project layout compatible with Swift Package Manager
 - Clean folder structure
 - MIT license
 - Testing as a standard